harbourlab/SparK/README.md

 Plot NGS bedgraph tracks including replicates, overlay, and standard deviations.
 Output files are true vector graphics (.svg) for easy editing.

+This tool uses bedgraph files to generate the figures.
+To convert BAM files to bedgraph files, I reccomend using deeptools:
+With "bamCoverage -b bamfile.bam -o outputfilename.bdg -bs 1 -of bedgraph".
+To convert bigwig (bw) files to bedgraph files use bigWigToBedGraph.

 Requirements:
   - numpy

 Options (Required):